 II.
-To stimulate and implement intercultural and inter-religious education.
+The stimulation and implementation of intercultural and inter-religious education:

-This aim will be achieved in particular through

-◆ teaching and lecturing to disseminate the results of the research sponsored by the Foundation, especially the ideas relating to a fundamental ethic common to all men and women, a global ethic.
-This will be done in churches, colleges, academies, schools, universities, associations and interested groups of every kind, both national and international;
+This aim will be achieved in particular through - teaching and lecturing to disseminate the results of the research sponsored by the Foundation, especially the ideas relating to a fundamental ethic common to all men and women, a global ethic.
+This will be done in churches, colleges, academies, schools, universities, associations and interested groups of every kind, national and international:

-further education of those interested, through conferences, lectures, seminars or workshops aimed at deepening the theme of a global ethic; publicity to promote a global ethic through the media (newspaper articles, interviews, radio and television programmes).

-III.
-To enable and support such intercultural and inter-religious encounter necessary for research and education.
+further education of those interested, through conferences, lectures, seminars or

+- workshops aimed at deepening the themes of a global ethic; - publicity to promote a global ethic through the media (newspaper articles, interviews, radio and television programmes). - III.
+The enabling and support of the inter-cultural and inter-religious encounter necessary for research and education:

-This aim will be achieved in particular through
+This aim will be achieved in particular by

-- the stimulation and encouragement of initiatives in society, politics and culture in the interest of understanding between peoples (e.g. confidence-building measures between the religions); - promotion of encounters between people of different cultures and religions (colloquia, study trips and congresses); - the development of the existing network of inter-cultural and inter-religious relations to further a global ethic; - access to key documents and literature with the help of modern communication technologies.
+- the stimulation and encouragement of initiatives in society, politics and culture in the interest of understanding between peoples (e.g. measures to build up trust between the religions); - promotion of encounters between people of different cultures and religions (colloquia, study trips and congresses); - the development of the existing network of inter-cultural and inter-religious relations to further a global ethic; - access to key documents and literature with the help of modern communication technologies.